CalvinKent/My-LaTeX/README.md

 # My-LaTeX
 This repo includes my LaTeX documents.
+Templates and fully finished notes can be found on http://www.student.math.uwaterloo.ca/~c2kent/LectureNotes/index.html.

 #### Note to user: